 - Dental Implant Malpractice Claims

-Here at MND, we have specialist dental malpractice solicitors who have the expertise to handle all kinds of dental malpractice cases you may have.
+We also have specialist dental negligence solicitors who have the expertise to handle all kinds of dental malpractice cases you may have.
 Our solicitors are friendly, understanding and empathetic.
 They will discuss your situation with you, make a free claim evaluation to determine if you have strong grounds for a claim and then proceed to advise you accordingly.

 Our solicitors are very professional and dedicated to ensure that you get the justice you deserve.
 Our lawyers are registered with prestigious associations in the industry including the Action Against Medical Accident (AvMA) solicitors’ panel, and the Law Society’s panel for clinical negligence solicitors.